 However, it’s still a good idea to get a professional termite inspection to be sure there isn’t a bigger problem at hand.

 But it does mean that your home may have a termite infestation, and it is important that you reach out for professional termite control ASAP.
+Want to learn more?
+Check out all our tips and discover when to worry about termites and when not to.

 Get Termite Protection from the Best in the Biz